bboe/bryceboe.com/content/how-do-i-end-it.md

 > were very conclusive and it was found out that exactly 6 beers (corona extra
 > only) provided enough "feel good factor" to fully enable the test subjects to
 > enjoy their day.
 However the study recommends 2 jager shots every four hours
-> after consuming breakfast to prolong this feel good factor.Â or the subject
+> after consuming breakfast to prolong this feel good factor. or the subject
 > can go to a strip bar. either works
 >
 > cheers